franz-alt/cv-playground/README.md

     option(BUILD_WITH_SANITIZER_ADDRESS "Build all libraries and applications with address sanitizer."
 OFF) option(BUILD_WITH_SANITIZER_MEMORY "Build all libraries and applications with memory sanitizer."
 OFF) option(BUILD_WITH_SANITIZER_UNDEFINED_BEHAVIOUR "Build all libraries and applications with undefined behaviour sanitizer."
 OFF)

+Object detection with TensorFlow could be performed with the *tfpredict* algorithm.
+To enable this feature you have to edit the following option

+    option(USE_TENSORFLOW_SEGMENTATION "Use Google TensorFlow for image segmentation."
+OFF)

+and set the environment variable *TensorFlowCC_ROOT*.

 ### Example